 Common Name: Fleawort

-Plantago psyllia is a Annual up to 0.60 metres tall.
+Plantago psyllia is an annual plant that can grow up to 0.60 metres tall.

 It has edible, medicinal and miscellaneous uses.

 Europe - Mediterranean to E. Asia - India.

 Dry places in S. Europe[

 Succeeds in any moderately fertile soil in a sunny position.

 Cultivated for its seed which is used medicinally[

 Closely related to P. arenaria.
 There is considerable confusion over the correct name for this species.
 This same name was given to two different species by Linnaeus, one in 1753 and again in 1762.
 The species named in 1753 is sometimes held to be a synonym for P. arenaria but is here treated as P. psyllia.
 The species named in 1762 is now held to be P. affra.

 Seed - sprouted and eaten in salads[